"I thought I knew what it felt to hate."

 Ron was quite relieved that his friend's attention was pulled elsewhere- a thick looking man with a severely thin nose and heavy brows staring over the ever-snob faced Thicknesse's shoulder at the window opposite.
 Obviously whatever the Minister was saying wasn't very captivating.

 Harry couldn't blame him; "Very well.
 I'll see you later Ron.
-Luna should get here any minute with one of the Greengrass sisters, so you won't have to bear being the awkward guy for very long,"
+Don't forget to try to convince Abbot to donate to the Ministry's research project and get her vote.
+Luna should get here any minute with one of the Greengrass sisters, so you won't have to bear being the awkward guy for very long."